UWCS/rs118/src/chip8.md

 ### Task 3.7: This Tutorial Not Sponsored By IBM

-Theoretically, you should be able to run the IBM ROM now ([Link]([)](https://github.com/Joeyh021/rs118-chip8/blob/main/roms/IBM%20Logo.ch8)).
+Theoretically, you should be able to run the IBM ROM now CHANGE THIS LINK ([Link]([)](https://github.com/Joeyh021/rs118-chip8/blob/main/roms/IBM%20Logo.ch8)).
 But first you need a way to load it into memory.
 CHIP-8 Programs start at `0x200` in memory, so you need to write a method to load a ROM from disk into memory. [`std::fs::read`](https://doc.rust-lang.org/stable/std/fs/fn.read.html) will load a file from disk and return it as `Vec` of bytes, but how to get it into memory is up to you.
 You could add it to your `new()` function, or create a separate `load()` function.
 Make sure you properly handle the `Result` that the `fs::read` returns too, in case you give it a file that doesn't exist.

 ### Task 3.8: Debugging